glae/blog/index.md

 assigns all priorities at design time, and those priorities remain constants for the lifetime of the task : we are in this case~\cite{LiuLay73}.
 ```
+Any text editor can be used (vi, Emacs, Notepad, Atom, Visual Studio Code...) or there are also [many dedicated editors](https://en.wikipedia.org/wiki/Comparison_of_TeX_editors).

 And the rendered output PDF:
 <br>